ucdavis/cecdss/README.md

 ## Choose your backend

 This web front-end relies on the backend project [https://github.com/ucdavis/cecdss-backend](https://github.com/ucdavis/cecdss-backend) to be running and accessible.
-By default the backend is expected to be running at localhost:3000 but this can be changed in [https://github.com/ucdavis/cecdss/blob/master/src/components/Shared/config.ts](https://github.com/ucdavis/cecdss/blob/master/src/components/Shared/config.ts)
+By default the backend is expected to be running at localhost:3000 but this can be changed in [https://github.com/ucdavis/cecdss/blob/master/src/components/Shared/config.ts](https://github.com/ucdavis/cecdss/blob/master/src/components/Shared/config.ts).
+You can point to the production backend by making `LOCAL_DEVELOPMENT_MODE = false`.

 ## Running the app